Page images

 The Scene before Lot's gate.

-The Chorus confifts of Lot's fhepherds come to the city about fome affairs await in the evening their master's return from his evening walk toward the citygates.
+The Chorus confifts of Lot's fhepherds come to the city about fome affairs await in the evening their mafter's return from his evening walk toward the citygates.
 He brings with him two young men or youths of noble form.
 After likely discourses prepares for their entertainment.
-By then fupper is ended, the gallantry of the town pass by in proceffion with mufic and fong to the temple of Venus Urania or Peor, and understanding of two noble ftrangers arriv'd, they fend two of their choiceft youth with the priest to invite them to their city folemnities, it being an honour that
+By then fupper is ended, the gallantry of the town pass by in proceffion with mufic and fong to the temple of Venus Urania or Peor, and understanding of two noble strangers arriv'd, they fend two of their choiceft youth with the priest to invite them to their city folemnities, it being an honour that

 « PreviousContinue »